mmistakes/made-mistakes-jekyll/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

 Unfortunately I am no longer taking volunteers for the project.
 If you'd like to commission me to illustrate your Twitter avatar fill out the PayPal form below.
 If you don't want me to use an avatar as reference leave a note in the special instructions field during checkout.
 Just let me know you're going to email me an image and send it to [michael@mademistakes.com](mailto:michael@mademistakes.com) or [tweet me the URL](http://twitter.com/mmistakes).

-Reference images should be high resolution to help accurately capture detail and likeness.
+Reference images should be high resolution to help me accurately capture detail and likeness.
 Depending on the subject I sometimes draw the entire face (but usually don't), so keep that in mind before requesting a portrait.

 <div class="well">
   <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">